-Standards of conduct and disciplinary procedures at Point are presented in A Covenant for a Christian Community.
-This Covenant covers all areas of student life and is given to all students enrolled in the University.
-It is available on the Point University website in the Student Development section.
-It is designed to encourage student conduct that reflects Christian principles, including honesty, integrity, modesty, and respect for individuals and the University community.
+Standards of conduct and disciplinary procedures at Point University are presented in A Covenant for a Christian Community.
+This covenant covers all areas of student life and is given to all students enrolled in the University.
+It is available on the University website under the Student Life section.
+It is designed to encourage student conduct that reflects Christian principles, including honesty, integrity, modesty and respect for individuals and the University community.

-The Vice President for Student Development is the primary person responsible in matters relating to student conduct and decorum.
+The vice president for spiritual formation is the primary person responsible in matters relating to student conduct and decorum.
 In a case where a student does not make satisfactory adjustments to Point life, the processes outlined in the Covenant will apply.

-Discipline, which may include dismissal, will be administered as necessary when credible evidence exists that a student has engaged in an illegal activity (e.g., the possession, distribution, or use of illegal drugs) or has violated University policies and regulations.
+Discipline, which may include dismissal, will be administered as necessary when credible evidence exists that a student has engaged in an illegal activity (e.g., the possession, distribution or use of illegal drugs) or has violated University policies and regulations.

 The expectation for all Point students is that they will live as mature young Christian adults.
-To that end, the Covenant has clear guidelines concerning: (a) the possession, distribution, or use of alcoholic beverages, illegal drugs, other intoxicants, or tobacco; (b) profanity; (c) harassment, including sexual harassment; (d) pornography; (e) academic dishonesty and dishonesty in general; (f) threatening or violent behavior; (g) sexual immorality; and (h) other behaviors unbecoming of a Point student.
+To that end, the Covenant has clear guidelines concerning: (a) the possession, distribution or use of alcoholic beverages, illegal drugs, other intoxicants or tobacco; (b) profanity; (c) harassment, including sexual harassment; (d) pornography; (e) academic dishonesty and dishonesty in general; (f) threatening or violent behavior; (g) sexual immorality; and (h) other behaviors unbecoming of a Point student.